 Shimano does not say what the FX FC frame is made from, but it appears to be some sort of glass-reinforced plastic.
 Of the two reels, the Daiwa seems to have less flex in the frame and rotor.
 Although, neither shows any sign of flex when using light drag pressure suitable for ultralight fishing.
 So in the small sizes, both frames offer enough rigidity.

 The Bail of the Shimano FX reels uses a lighter gauge wire than the crossfire.
 The Crossfire feels more robust and sturdier in both construction and the strength of the spring.

 Both bails are certainly good enough, but I prefer the slightly stronger snap of the crossfire.

 The Daiwa Crossfire typically has a higher retail price than the Shimano FX FC.
 Although, prices do vary and lately, I have seen the FX being advertised for around the same price.

-The Daiwa has the better frame, gearing and bail arm.
+The Daiwa has a better frame, gearing, and bail arm.
 Operationally both reels are very comparable and on the river they are hard to separate.
 The Shimano does come with an extra ball bearing.

 Overall, I feel the lighter weight and larger capacity slightly favors the Shimano.